mikyoch/satoshi-coin-flip/README.md

 The first player will be the house, it picks a random secret (the randomness is up to this player) and it commits on chain the hash of this secret.
 The second player may come and wage a guess on a predetermined bit of this secret, either 0 or 1.
 The house reveals the secret and the smart contract determines the winner.

-The fairness can be checked by hashing the secret and verify that it matches the initial hash the house submitted.
-(The contract also does this).
+The fairness can is ensured and verifiable by:

+1) Hashing the secret and verifying that it matches the initial hash the house submitted (the contract also does this).
+2) Time-locking the game so that the house is obliged to reveal the secret after an X amount of epochs (X=7 in our example).

 ## UI Flow